nprapps/dailygraphics-next/readme.rst

 You will also need to add a "templateSheet" key to your ``manifest.json`` in the template folder (for existing graphics, you can often just rename the "sheet" key).
 When the template is instantiated, the server will duplicate that Sheet into a new copy and add the resulting ID to the manifest for the graphic.
 Graphics retain the original "templateSheet" key in their manifest when instantiated from a template.

+For more details on templates, visit the `templates repo <https://github.com/nprapps/dailygraphics-templates>`_.

 Deployment
 ----------